bayareagamedevs/policies/code_of_conduct.md

 Portions of text derived from the [Django Code of Conduct](https://www.djangoproject.com/conduct/) and the [Geek Feminism Anti-Harassment Policy](http://geekfeminism.wikia.com/wiki/Conference_anti-harassment/Policy).

+_Revision 2.6.
+Posted 26 March 2020.
+Added items on @'s and DMs to section #3 Expected Behavior; Added a "be nice" clause to section #3 Expected Behavior; Added more robust language to support section #4 Unacceptable Behavior. -Joshua H._

 _Revision 2.5.
 Posted 24 January 2020.
-Added an item on threading conversations in auto add channels to #3 Expected Behaviors._
+Added an item on threading conversations in auto add channels to section #3 Expected Behavior._

 _Revision 2.4.
 Posted 9 July 2019._